When you are a web designer, you might feel that there is no real need for web design project management software.

 4. Incomplete functionality or lack of Quality Assurance

 At the beginning of this article, we mentioned one of the problems being scope creep.
-Now, whilst doing things which are out of scope may kill your project, there is another thing which might kill your project: lack of completion of all tasks and incorrectly implemented functions and features.
+Now, whilst doing things that are out of scope may kill your profitability, there is another thing that might kill your work: lack of completion of all tasks and incorrectly implemented functions and features.

 Let’s start with the first.
-Any website, irrespective of scope, is going to require a number of things which should be implemented, without the client have had to ask for them.
-Simply put, your client will not even know these are basic functions of a website, and it is your responsiblity to put them in place.
+Any website, irrespective of scope, is going to require a number of things that should be implemented, without the client have had to ask for them.
+Simply put, your client will not even know these are basic functions of a website, and it is your responsibility to put them in place.

-In fact, we’ve actually created another website checklist – this is a list of all of the tasks you’ll probably have to do for your next web design project.
+In fact, we’ve actually created another website checklist – this is a list of all of the tasks you’ll probably have to do for your next website design activity.
 As a very simple example of these tasks, you need to make sure that images used are optimized for the web.

 A good web design project management software will be able to guide you towards making sure all of the necessary functions have been implemented and thoroughly tested.

 Of course – this is not something which we do intentionally.
-We don’t plan to mismanage a project.
-In reality, if you don’t have a good bird’s eye view of the situation of each and every project, you’re going to have trouble planning your work.
+We don’t plan to mismanage your work.
+In reality, if you don’t have a good bird’s eye view of the situation of each and every task, you’re going to have trouble planning your work.

-That’s why a web design project management software is essential – because it allows you to have a good look at the “state” of your web design project.
-You’ll be able to see what’s done, what’s left and whether or when you can decide to slot in other work.
+That’s why web design project management software is essential – because it allows you to have a good look at the “state” of your tasks and workload.
+You’ll be able to see what’s done, what’s left, and whether or when you can decide to slot in other work.

 What benefits (as opposed to features) should your web design project management software have?